thoe97/launchcode-javascript-class/getitdone-jquery/README.md

 # Get It Done! (jQuery Edition)

 ##Introduction
 We're going to exercise our new jQuery skills to build the front end of a task list app using jQuery and Bootstrap.
+Let's call it Get It Done!&trade;

 If you'd like a warm-up, check out the [jQuery Tutorial at w3schools](http://www.w3schools.com/jquery/).
 You can also find jQuery lessons on Treehouse (login info is on the ReBootU blackboard site).